FilecoinFoundationWeb/filecoin-foundation/src/content/blog/fresh-from-ff-mid-april-2024.md

 updated-on: 2024-04-15T19:44:56.446000Z
 published-on: 2024-04-15T19:44:56.460000Z
 category: news
-description:
-  "Check out the latest updates about what the Filecoin Foundation team has been up to."
+description: "Check out the latest updates about what Filecoin Foundation team has been up to."
 image:
   src: /assets/images/0215-ff-4-.png